Explore our Visitor Rules

 You must keep pets on a six-foot leash (or less) at all times.
 Please pick up after your pet.

-ATVs, snowmobiles, gas powered motorboats or other motorized all-terrain vehicles are strictly prohibited.
+ATVs, snowmobiles, gas powered motorboats or other motorized all-terrain vehicles are strictly prohibited at our conservation areas.

 Please do not damage or (re)move picnic tables or other area property.

 We do not permit drones on or above CVC property.
 For educational and research purposes drone operators may apply for a Conservation Lands Access Permit.

 Fines may be levied under the Conservation Authorities Act (R.S.O.
 1990, Chapter C.27) and Regulations as well as the Trespass to Property Act (R.S.O.
 1990, Chapter T.21).

 To report an occurrence, please contact us at 1-800-367-0890.

 We may require a permit for any commercial photography and filming activities.
 Visit our page on photography and filming for more information.

 Park and conservation area etiquette help protect the land we love and the visitors we love to welcome.